donortools/Donor-Tools-PHP-Helper/README.markdown

 -------
 Donor Tools API is a beta product and is provided on a best-effort basis.
 Use of the Donor Tools API is subject to the API License Agreement: www.donortools.com/about/api_license

+The "Donor Tools PHP Helper" is provided as-is and comes with no warranty whatsoever.